rylew2/portfolio-rylew/content/book/staffengineer.md

 Gaining access to key decision-making spaces, often referred to as "the room," is a common challenge and aspiration for engineers, especially at the Staff-plus level.
 Here's a succinct summary of the advice provided:

 - **Bring unique value** - have something useful to contribute that isn't already present
 - **Find a sponsor** - secure someone in the room who will advocate for your inclusion.
-Also make sure to communicate to sponsors that you do actually want tobe in the room
+Also make sure to communicate to sponsors that you actually want to be in the room
 - **Volunteer for tasks, even if they're low-status** - IE.. note-taking
 - **Understand the room's purpose** - align with the room's intent and operate within its norms
 - **Be low friction** - you're more likely to be involved if you're known as someone who can navigate difficult conversations effectively